Updated: April 15, 2022

 Next, you should provide NAT for the computers on the LAN in order to enable Internet access for the client hosts.
 You should also enable clients to connect to the servers in the DMZ.

 This configuration is also known as the three-legged model.
-To take security up a notch, you can also use two firewalls (the back-to-back model).
+To take network security up a notch, you can also use two firewalls (the back-to-back model).
 In this setup, one of the firewalls will allow traffic destined to the DMZ only, while the other only allows traffic to the DMZ from the internal network.

 This provides an extra layer of security because two devices need to be compromised for an attacker to gain access to your internal network.

 Here’s what a DMZ network diagram with two firewalls looks like:

 Hardening the DMZ Servers